EU agrees plan to cap use of food-based biofuels

 Food-based bio-refiners, which have invested on the basis of the original 10 percent, say a lower target threatens jobs.

-And those trying to develop advanced biofuels say they are not been given sufficient incentive.
+And those trying to develop advanced biofuels say the progress they are making is under threat.

-Manuel Sanchez Ortega, CEO of Spanish renewable and engineering firm Abengoa SA told Reuters by telephone the deal was positive in that it reduced uncertainty, but Europe was in danger of being left behind.

-“In the United States there has been a revolution (in second-generation ethanol),” he said.
-“To us it seems that Europe is acting timidly.”

-However, he also said there was an “absence of incentives to allow the conventional biofuel industry to develop sustainably”.
-He urged the European Parliament to propose amendments when it resumes debate of the draft law.

-Additional reporting by Sybille de la Hamaide in Paris and Jose Elias Rodriguez in Madrid; editing by James Macharia and Jason Neely
+However, he said there was a “lack of ambition and absence of incentives to allow the conventional biofuel industry to develop sustainably” and urged the European Parliament, which will resume debate of the draft law later this year, to propose amendments.
+(Additional reporting by Sybille de la Hamaide in Paris; editing by James Macharia and Jason Neely)